draeger-lab/ModelPolisher/README.md

 docker rmi modelpolisher_java:latest modelpolisher_adb:latest modelpolisher_biggdb:latest postgres:11.4 openjdk:11-slim
 docker volume prune
 ```

+#### <a name="non-release">Using a non-release jar with Docker</a>

+Building using `gradle devel` builds a container with the local ModelPolisher jar.
+This container can be used analogously to the release version, though either `-f docker-compose.devel.yml` needs to be
+passed to each invocation of `docker-compose` or the `COMPOSE_FILE` environment variable  needs to be set so it points
+to `docker-compose.devel.yml`, e.g. using `export COMPOSE_FILE=docker-compose.devel.yml` for sh or bash.

 ## <a name="using-jar"></a>Using ModelPolisher jar
 For polishing models, you essentially need to run ModelPolisher using `jar` produced from [build instructions](#build-instructions).